rapPayne/react_in_3_weeks/labs/1.6 React Router/README.md

 ```
 Don't forget to import Link.

+This navigation bar will appear at the top of every view.

 11. If you run and test, you should be able to click on any of these links and navigate successfully.
 Fix any problems you encounter.
 12. Bonus!
 In the Login.js component, there's a hyperlink that sends the user to the '/register' route.
 Change that to a `<Link>`

 Alright!
 One more task.

 ## Navigating in JavaScript
-When we navigage to the Orders route, the user will eventually see a list of orders.
+When the user navigates to the Orders route, they will eventually see a list of orders.
 (Right now it's just a single line).
 We want them to be able to click/tap on any order in that list to navigate to `/orders/<orderId>` and view the details for that order.
-We *could* make that a `<Link>` but it will look better as table rows.
+We *could* make that a `<Link>` but it won't style as nicely as table rows.
 So we're going to use the `useNavigate` hook.

 13. Make the top of Orders.js look like this.
 ```JavaScript